-Alex Munter was the national capital region's first openly-gay elected representative.
+Alex Munter, born in 1968, was the national capital region's first openly-gay elected representative.

 First elected in 1991, he served four terms as a local councillor in Ottawa.
 He represented Kanata, chaired council committees responsible for health and social services and championed health initiatives like Ottawa's pioneering smoke-free regulations, Canada's first comprehensive public access defibrillator program and the LGBT wellness project.